silvncr/folder2osz/README.md

 ## About

+`folder2osz` **is**:
-`folder2osz` is a tool for compiling beatmaps for the rhythm game *osu!*.
-It allows the user to convert a folder containing the necessary files for a beatmap into a `.osz` file that can be imported into the game, or vice versa.
-The program can be built into an executable file or run as a Python script.

-This program makes it easier to download beatmaps from online sources, create backups of beatmaps, or share beatmaps with other players.
+- A tool for compiling beatmaps for the rhythm game *osu!*, allowing the user to convert a folder containing the necessary files for a beatmap into a `.osz` file that can be imported into the game, or vice versa.
+This makes it easier to download beatmaps from online sources, create backups of beatmaps, or share beatmaps with other players.
+- Able to be built into an executable file or run as a Python script.

+`folder2osz` **is not**:

+- Necessarily perfect.
+This program is still in development, and there may be bugs.
+If you encounter any bugs, please report them in the [Issues](https://github.com/silvncr/folder2osz/issues) tab.
+For contribution information, see [Contributing](#contributing).
-`folder2osz` is not affiliated with *osu!* or its creator, Dean "peppy" Herbert.
+- Affiliated with *osu!* or its creator, Dean "peppy" Herbert.
 For official information about *osu!*, visit [osu.ppy.sh](https://osu.ppy.sh).

 ## Features